clairey-zx81/json-model/TUTO.md

 much like inheritance in some languages.

-Let us use the _merge_ (`+`) operator to compose objects with different set of properties, in file `University.model.json`, with students and factuties which are both persons:
+Let us use the _merge_ (`+`) operator to compose objects with different set of properties, in file `University.model.json`, with students and faculties which are both persons:

 ```json
 {